Graph databases 2: Finding stories in data

-Leila Haddou is data journalism editor for The Times and the Sunday Times in London.
-She previously worked on investigations for the Financial Times and the Guardian covering corporate fiddles to dump pensions, offshore tax leaks, corporate land banking and issues surrounding social justice. @leilahaddou
+Leila Haddou is an investigative reporter and former data journalism editor for The Times and Sunday Times in London.
+She has previously worked on investigations for the Financial Times and the Guardian and has an avid interest in how technology can aid deep-dive, public interest reporting. @leilahaddou

 William Lyon is a software developer at Neo4j, the open source graph database.
 He works on building integrations for Neo4j with other technologies, helping users build graph applications, and also leads the Neo4j Data Journalism Accelerator Program.
 He holds a masters degree in Computer Science from the University of Montana.
 You can find him online at lyonwj.com or @lyonwj